Drix10/discord-bot-web/README.md

 ## Discord bot website Template

-It's not created by me, but it is free to use & open source by real owner.
+It is free to use & open source by real owner.

 ### Steps to run: